Vyral/dean-adler/_posts/2019-10-08-what-our-move-to-a-new-branch-in-sunrise-florida-can-do-for-you.md

 {% include pullquote.html %}

 I’ve also been able to keep my original team intact, as well as grow it further.
-One of the biggest reasons for this change is that Hamilton Group Funding has a product that enables us to have no fees for my prior clients, as well as a product called Hamilton Heros which requires no lender fees for policemen, firemen, and veterans.&nbsp;
+One of the biggest reasons for this change is that Hamilton Group Funding has a product that enables us to have no fees for my prior clients, as well as a product called Hamilton Heroes which requires no lender fees for policemen, firemen, and veterans.&nbsp;

 So, **prior clients, policemen, firemen, and veterans will receive no lender fees, underwriting, doc prep, or application fees.** A savings of $1,500 or more immediately\!